2003 ricin letters: November 2003 letter

 On November 6, 2003, another letter, described as "nearly identical" to the October letter, was discovered.
-This time, the letter was addressed to The White House and it was discovered at a White House mail-processing facility in Washington D.C.
+This time, the letter was addressed to The White House and it was discovered at a White House mail-processing facility in Washington, D.C.
 The letter contained a small vial of a white powdery substance that was initially tested negative for ricin.
 After subsequent testing at the mail facility resulted in positives for ricin contamination on mail equipment, the U.S. Secret Service ordered a retest that showed by November 10 the letter was "probable for ricin".

 The letter was postmarked on October 17 in Chattanooga, Tennessee.
-Though addressed to the White House, the threatening language contained in the letter was again directed at the U.S. Department of Transportation and written by an individual calling themself "Fallen Angel", as with previous letter.
-The text of the letter stated: Department of transportationIf you change the hours of service onJanuary 4, 2004 I will turn D.C into a ghost townThe powder on the letter is RICINhave a nice dayFallen Angel The Secret Service did not alert the White House, the Federal Bureau of Investigation (FBI), and other key agencies, including the CDC, of the discovery and positive tests until November 12.
+Though addressed to the White House, the threatening language contained in the letter was again directed at the U.S. Department of Transportation and written by someone calling themselves "Fallen Angel", as with the previous letter.
+The text of the letter stated: Department of transportationIf you change the hours of service onJanuary 4, 2004 I will turn D.C into a ghost townThe powder on the letter is RICINhave a nice dayFallen Angel The Secret Service did not alert the White House, the Federal Bureau of Investigation (FBI), or other key agencies, including the CDC, of the discovery and positive tests until November 12.
 In the November 21, 2003 issue of Morbidity and Mortality Weekly Report the CDC recommended that until Fallen Angel was captured, "healthcare providers and public health officials must consider ricin to be a potential public health threat and be vigilant about recognizing illness consistent with ricin exposure".
 The CDC's November warning mentioned only the first Fallen Angel letter.
 The discovery of the ricin letter at the White House facility was not disclosed to the public until early February 2004.
 The public disclosure of the second ricin letter from Fallen Angel coincided with the discovery of ricin in the mail room of a senate office building.

 February 2004 mail room contamination

-On February 2, 2004 in a mail room serving Senator Bill Frist in the Dirksen Senate Office Building, a white powdery substance was found on a sorting machine.
+On February 2, 2004, in a mail room serving Senator Bill Frist in the Dirksen Senate Office Building, a white powdery substance was found on a sorting machine.
 Tests on February 3 confirmed that the substance was ricin.
 The positive test results were indicated by six of eight preliminary tests on the substance.
 The discovery resulted in more than a dozen staffers undergoing decontamination as well as the closure of the Dirksen, Hart, and Russell Senate Office Buildings.
 The incident was treated as a criminal probe with investigators looking carefully for any connection between the ricin found at Dirksen and the "Fallen Angel" cases.